johnfedoruk/bangular/aio/content/guide/testing.md

 Notice the `async` function called as the argument to `beforeEach`.
-The `async` function is one of the Angular testing utilities and has to be imported.
+The `async` function is one of the Bangular testing utilities and has to be imported.

 <code-example path="testing/src/app/banner.component.detect-changes.spec.ts" region="import-async" title="src/app/banner.component.detect-changes.spec.ts" linenums="false"></code-example>